Craacky/catppuccin-mocha-dots/README.md

 - **Waybar** status bar with system information
 - **Alacritty** terminal with Catppuccin theme
 - **Fish** shell for enhanced terminal experience
+- **Eww** widget for calendar and track state in waybar clock click

 ## 🔧 Customization